horville-hootenkline/DnDj/README.md

 **A multi-featured (and system agnostic) sound mixer/controller for [Foundry VTT](https://foundryvtt.com).**

-DnDj is designed to give the GM detailed control over what is being played and heard.
+DnDj is designed to give the GM detailed and flexible control over what is being played and heard.

 **Features at launch include -**